gdagstn/alamak/README.md

 `alamak` is quite dumb and should not be used in professional settings, unless that's your thing.

-There are 4 pixel pals available:
+There are 4 Pixel Pals (patent pending) available:

 **Jerry**, a parrot who doesn't like you very much: